ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

 and sheath-model boundary conditions in the z (field-aligned) direction.

 Finally, we specify the diagnostics that should be outputted for each species.
 These consist of various moments and integrated quantities.
-For more details about available diagnostics, see :ref:`gk_app`.
+For more details about available diagnostics, see :ref:`app_gk`.

 - The **Fields** section specifies parameters and options related to the field solvers for the gyrokinetic potential(s).